 Remember that this is something you want.
-You want to be free under the water, to see the beautifully colored fish, swim over mountains of coral, move like you are flying, discover space again during night dives or get pumped at swimming with sharks!
+You want to be free under the water, see the beautifully colored fish, swim over mountains of coral, move like you are flying, discover space again during night dives, or get pumped at swimming with sharks!
 Remember this is what you can do.
 Everything takes time, but once you get this, it’ll be an exhilarating, addicting experience.
 Motivate yourself by maybe looking at pictures or watching some scuba documentaries before your dive.
-It will bring a sense of calmness to you, excitement and will remind you why this is such an awesome thing to do.
+It will bring a sense of calmness to you, and excitement and will remind you why this is such an awesome thing to do.

 Diving Cozumel [Video] by Mike Gerrie